OLC-Bioinformatics/OLCTools/docs/BBTools.md

 - The default setting for all programs is to use the number of cores on your computer, as BBTools tend to be able to take advantage of multiple processors fairly well.
 To change this, add the argument `threads='8'` for 8 cores, or change it to whatever else you want to use.
 - Default behaviour for BBTools is to not overwrite output files if they're already there.
 If they are there, BBTools will crash.
 To change this behaviour, set `overwrite='t'`.
 - Any other parameters you want to change for BBTools are also possible to change, using the same `parameter='argument'` format.
+- Wrappers can also have the command string returned.
+To do this, add the argument `returncmd=True`.
+This will cause the command string to be returned as the third return value.

 The following wrappers for BBTools have been written: